 We'll begin with the storage box itself.
 It's important to purchase a storage supplies box that isn't too large but has enough depth to hold a range of supplies.
 A clear plastic storage box is extremely helpful for this purpose and, as such, can hold many different items.

 The challenge is finding a supplier who has something that's just the right size to hold larger items, such as tape dispensers, without feeling like you're lugging around a huge storage box to every event you attend.
 You might succeed with boxes or tubs with the following dimensions: 5.87" high x 10.62" wide x 16.12" deep.

 Event and meeting planners ship an incredible amount of material in boxes for each event.
 Even a small seminar for 35 people will often require opening a dozen cardboard boxes of supplies.
 Depending on what's being shipped, sometimes promotional and other items are shipped in smaller boxes within those boxes.
 This is where a box cutter will come in handy.

 Some people like the larger, bulky box cutters that allow for a strong grip.
-However, generally speaking, you're usually just cutting through tape on the outside of boxes.
+Generally speaking, you're usually just cutting through tape on the outside of boxes.
 For your event supply kit, lightweight is almost always the best choice.

 Just as important as the box cutter is the mailing tape and storage dispenser.
 After the event concludes, everything must be re-boxed and shipped back to the office or the next event location.